gofed/gofed/ABOUT.md

 First episode of this story will show you how to package your first golang project.
-It will show and explain important lines of spec line, concentrate on macros, list pro BuildRequires and Requires, list of Provides.
+It will show and explain important lines of spec line, concentrate on macros, list of BuildRequires and Requires, list of Provides.

 #### Where to get gofed